-Venturer Posted March 9 Share Posted March 9 The ABS light and alarm have come on at times.
+Venturer Posted March 9, 2024 Posted March 9, 2024 The ABS light and alarm have come on at times.
 After driving for a few minutes, I stop and turn the engine off.
 When I start up and drive, the light and alarm are on for a few seconds before going off.
 Today, it comes back on when started.
 I'm leaving tomorrow for a short trip and do not have the time or shop to diagnose the problem.
 It might go back to normal after a few miles, but maybe not.
 If not, I can shut the audio alarm off.
 Am I correct is assuming the coach will drive normal and not be affected till I can get it corrected?
-Link to comment Share on other sites More sharing options...

-Martinvz Posted March 9 Share Posted March 9 In my opinion, your coach will be safe to drive.
+Martinvz Posted March 9, 2024 Posted March 9, 2024 In my opinion, your coach will be safe to drive.
 The ABS affects the hard braking that might be needed but under normal braking situations it should not need to be activated.
 You can keep somewhat longer distances between your coach and the vehicle ahead if that will make you feel safer.
 If the buzzer does not stop, then you could disconnect it as it is warning you.
 You may need to find a shop with the appropriate diagnostic scanner to correctly determine the cause of the error light.
 Other members may have different opinions as to the drivability and safety aspects.
-Link to comment Share on other sites More sharing options...

-Venturer Posted March 9 Author Share Posted March 9 That's what I was thinking.
+Venturer Posted March 9, 2024 Author Posted March 9, 2024 That's what I was thinking.
 I can shut the audio alarm off by pushing the up & down buttons together on the speedometer, so Monaco must have thought of this problem too.
-Link to comment Share on other sites More sharing options...

-jacwjames Posted March 9 Share Posted March 9 You should be OK to drive Check your manual, there should be a description on how to recover fault codes for ABS.
+jacwjames Posted March 9, 2024 Posted March 9, 2024 You should be OK to drive Check your manual, there should be a description on how to recover fault codes for ABS.
 In my case I have an ABS diagnostic board in my front drivers side, I have to follow a procedure to get a blink code for ABS faults.
 Over the years I've had several.
 Most recent one showed the front drivers side wheel sensor was not sensing the tone ring.
 Pulled the sensor, cleaned it good, pushed it back in and that solved my problem.
 Sometimes Monaco put a button on a panel under the dash.
 Either way there should be a description in the manual.
-Link to comment Share on other sites More sharing options...

-Keith Edwards Posted March 10 Share Posted March 10 I have a 2005 Lapalma, I've had the ABS light problem for years.
+Keith Edwards Posted March 10, 2024 Posted March 10, 2024 I have a 2005 Lapalma, I've had the ABS light problem for years.
 I've taken it to 4 shops who have checked everything and can't find a problem.
 They reset the light and after about 10 miles it comes on again.
 I just ignore it not.
 All 3 shops say it's not a safety issue.
-Link to comment Share on other sites More sharing options...

-Martinvz Posted March 11 Share Posted March 11 Keith, Do you have a diesel or gas coach?
+Martinvz Posted March 11, 2024 Posted March 11, 2024 Keith, Do you have a diesel or gas coach?
 I had an ABS light on mine and called Brazels RV as they are known for their Workhorse chassis support and knowledge.
 They advised that you need to visit a dealer with a specific scan tool that can read the ABS codes on the Workhorse.
 I forget the scan tool name but that should be easy to find again.
 My ABS light has reset after I disconnected the chassis battery for a diff purpose.
 You could try that and see if that will reset it.
-Link to comment Share on other sites More sharing options...

-Venturer Posted March 11 Author Share Posted March 11 Just got to our destination.
+Venturer Posted March 11, 2024 Author Posted March 11, 2024 Just got to our destination.
 The ABS light went off by the time I had driven a block and has stayed off.
-Guess it just gets lonesome for attention. 🙂 Link to comment Share on other sites More sharing options...
+Guess it just gets lonesome for attention. 🙂

 Recommended Posts